WISDOM FOR LIVING DEVOTIONAL

 It took twenty-two years for Joseph’s dream that his brothers bowed before him to come to pass.
 He had the dream when he was seventeen years (Genesis 37:2, 5-11) and he became prime minister at thirty years of age (Genesis 41:46) – a difference of thirteen years.

-There were seven years of prosperity that Pharaoh had dreamt about and the seven-year famine was in its second year (Genesis 45:6) when his brothers came and bowed before him (Genesis 42:6, 43:26, 28, 44:14).
-He finally revealed his identity to them (Genesis 45).
+There were seven years of prosperity that Pharaoh had dreamt about and the seven-year famine was in its second year (Genesis 45:6) when his brothers came and bowed before him (Genesis 42:6; 43:26, 28; 44:14).
+He finally revealed his identity to them.
 That made the two periods nine years.
 Therefore, thirteen years plus seven years of prosperity and two years of famine added up to twenty-two years!

 As you pray and continue to live in the current phase of your life, wait patiently for the fulfillment of the promises of God.
 “But these things I plan won’t happen right away.
 Slowly, steadily, surely, the time approaches when the vision will be fulfilled.
-If it seems slow, wait patiently, for it will surely take place.
-It will not be delayed” (Habakkuk 2:3 New Living Translation).
+If it seems slow, do not despair, for these things will surely come to pass.
+Just be patient!
+They will not be overdue a single day!”
+(Habakkuk 2:3 The Living Bible).

 Refuse to be impatient.
 Follow those, who through faith and patience, inherit the promises (Hebrews 6:12).
-Psalm 37:34a says, “Don’t be impatient for the LORD to act!”
-(New Living Translation).
-As regards the coming of the LORD, the apostle James tells us to learn from the patience of the farmers who eagerly look for the rains in the fall and in the spring.
+Psalm 37:34a says, “Don’t be impatient for the Lord to act!”
+(The Living Bible).
+As regards the coming of the Lord, the Apostle James tells us to learn from the patience of the farmers who eagerly look for the rains in the fall and in the spring.
 They patiently wait for the precious harvest to ripen (James 5:7-8).

-Don’t let the pressure of delayed answer or delayed results lead you to make a mistake you will live to regret.
+Don’t let the pressure of delayed answers or delayed results lead you to make a mistake you will live to regret.
 “Haste makes mistakes” (Proverbs 19:2b New Living Translation).
 Isaiah 28:16 says, “Whoever believes will not act hastily” (New King James Version).
-Wait for the LORD.
+Wait for the Lord.
 Don’t resort to self-help.
-Those who wait for the LORD shall not be ashamed (Isaiah 49:23).
-Rest in the LORD, and wait patiently for Him.
+Those who wait for the Lord shall not be ashamed (Isaiah 49:23).
+Rest in the Lord, and wait patiently for Him.

 PRAYER POINTS: Father, I will wait patiently for you; I shall not be ashamed.
 Holy Spirit, help me not to succumb to pressure and act hastily.
-In the name of Jesus, I shall not take the wrong steps, which I shall regret later.
-I shall be patient for the LORD to act.
-O LORD, I will rest in You, and wait patiently for You.
+In the name of Jesus, I will not take the wrong steps, which I will regret later.
+I will be patient for the Lord to act.
+O Lord, I will rest in You, and wait patiently for You.